hamza-hadj-aissa/kitabi_store_API/README.md

-# books_store API
+# Kitabi Store API

-This is an ecommerce website API to sell books online.
+This the backend API for [Kitabi Store website](https://github.com/hamza-hadj-aissa/kitabi_store_interface).
+It's a website that manages an online books store.

+## Features
 There's 3 types of users.
 Guest / Client / Admin.

 * Guest user could view all books and stores, he could also manage his cart.
 Without having an account necessarily.